 1838: The February 4, 1838 issue of the "Adams Sentinel" includes an advertisement that states, "FIVE DOLLARS REWARD.
 About four years ago I borrowed from Mr. Joseph Rife, a gun, and placed it in the hands of Mr. John Settel for repairs.
 Shortly afterwards, a man named George Piper, under pretense of having an order from Mr. Rife, obtained the gun, and has not been heard of since.
 Therefore I offer the above reward for the return of the gun to me or Mr. Rife.
 ANDREW RIFE."

-1840: I did not find a George Piper in transcripts of the 1840 census of Bedford County, Pennsylvania.
-I did find a George Piper in a transcript of the 1840 census of Jenner Township, Somerset County, but I do not know if it is the right George Piper.
-The household of George Piper had one male and one female in the up-to-five age group, one male in the 5 to 10 age group, and one male and one female in the 30 to 40 age group.
-This is not the gunsmith George Piper, who would have been about 57 years old in 1840.
+1840: I did not find a George Piper in transcripts of the 1840 Bedford County census and I did not find a George Piper in the Hopewell Township portion of my copy of the 1840 manuscript census records of Bedford County.
+I did find a George Piper in a transcript of the 1840 census of Jenner Township, Somerset County.
+The household of that George Piper had one male and one female in the up-to-five age group, one male in the 5 to 10 age group, and one male and one female in the 30 to 40 age group.
+This is not the household of the gunsmith George Piper, who would have been about 57 years old in 1840.

 1842-1843: The 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon, & Somerset Counties" reports that an individual named George Piper appears on the tax lists of Hopewell Township of Bedford County, Pennsylvania as a gunsmith in 1842 and 1843.